alexdloia/dwarf-balance/README.md

 # dwarf-balance
-Simple script that calculates total mined ether for DwarfPool workers
+Simple script that calculates total mined ether for an Ethereum Wallet address used with DwarfPool